gabrieltanhl/Legal-Reading-List-Downloader/README.md

-# Legal Reading List Downloader (Beta)
+# LawNet Reading List Downloader - LRLD
-A desktop app that automatically download cases in your reading lists from LawNet. **Please download the latest release from [here](https://github.com/gabrieltanhl/Legal-Reading-List-Downloader/releases).**
+A desktop app that automatically downloads cases in your reading lists from LawNet. **The latest release can be found [here](https://github.com/gabrieltanhl/Legal-Reading-List-Downloader/releases).**

-Currently supports SLR, SLR(R), SGCA, SGHC, WLR, MLR and Ch cases.
-More case types will supported in the future.
+The Singapore Academy of Law has approved the use of the LRLD by students and faculty members of Singapore Management University (SMU).

-Only for SMU LawNet accounts (as of now).
+Only SMU LawNet accounts are supported (as of now).

 Start screen             |  Downloading cases :-------------------------:|:-------------------------:
 ![](https://user-images.githubusercontent.com/24975800/43300130-0d21778a-9190-11e8-98b9-fd8c3b4e78eb.png "Start page of app")  |  ![](https://user-images.githubusercontent.com/24975800/43300132-0f44b9be-9190-11e8-9a05-b8ce778f28e3.png "Downloading cases")

-Built by law students from the Singapore Management University: [Gabriel Tan](https://github.com/gabrieltanhl), [Ng Jun Xuan](https://github.com/njunxuan), [Wan Ding Yao](https://github.com/DingYao)
+Built by the law students from SMU: [Gabriel Tan](https://github.com/gabrieltanhl), [Ng Jun Xuan](https://github.com/njunxuan), [Wan Ding Yao](https://github.com/DingYao)

+# Development
 ## Prerequisites for compiling
-1. Download the latest chromedriver from http://chromedriver.chromium.org/downloads and place it in the project directory
-2. Make sure the dependencies in requirements.txt are installed and you have Python 3.6 or higher.
+1. Make sure the dependencies in requirements.txt are installed and you have Python 3.6 or higher.
 The dependencies should be installed in a virtual environment e.g. using ```virtualenv```.
-3. Install PySide2==5.9 with ```python -m pip install --index-url=http://download.qt.io/snapshots/ci/pyside/5.9/latest pyside2 --trusted-host download.qt.io```
+2. Install PySide2==5.9 with ```python -m pip install --index-url=http://download.qt.io/snapshots/ci/pyside/5.9/latest pyside2 --trusted-host download.qt.io```

 ## Running the app without compiling
 Run ```mainapp.py``` in your terminal